Commercial Construction Checklist: Breakdown Of The Process

 We’ll examine and simplify five crucial commercial construction steps common to every project.
 You’ll understand the process better after reading this guide, which will be useful in your next project.

 Note: if you have a commercial construction project, try Downtobid to speed up the pre-construction process.
-Simply upload your plans, and our AI will extract the project scopes, match you with relevant contractors and send customized bid invites to subs within minutes.
+Simply upload your plans, and our AI will detect the project scopes, match you with relevant contractors and send customized bid invites to subs within minutes.
 Our personalized templates get on average a 30% higher response rate than generic emails.
 Simply put, our AI makes all the difference in winning bids.
 Try our software for free today.

 1. Development and Planning